bcasey266/tf-docs-status-checks-example/README.md

 ## Solution

-### High Level
+### Overview

 The solution to this problem is the use of a different token instead of the `GITHUB_TOKEN`.
 However, utilizing Personal Access Tokens (PAT) is not a secure method and should be avoided when possible.
 Instead, a GitHub App should be created and utilized.

-The GitHub
+### GitHub App Visibility

+GitHub Apps have 2 visibility options, _Public_ and _Private_.
+If the GitHub App is set to private, it needs to be created in the same organization or personal account that it will be used.
+Private GitHub Apps are unable to be used across different organizations/accounts.
+Public GitHub Apps can be installed and utilized in any location including organizations or accounts that are not controlled by you.

 ### Creating a GitHub App [^3]